Twizzar/Twizzar/README.md

 ## Download Twizzar
 To use Twizzar, you need the Visual Studio Extension and two NuGet packages
-- Download the Extension from the Visual Studio Marketplace: https://marketplace.visualstudio.com/items?itemName=vi-sit.twizzar-vs22
+- Download the Extension from the Visual Studio Marketplace: [Twizzar Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=vi-sit.twizzar-vs22)
-- The NuGet package is available at: https://www.nuget.org/packages/Twizzar.Api/ (The second Twizzar NuGet package gets installed automatically as a dependency.)
+- The NuGet package is available at: https://www.nuget.org/packages/Twizzar.Api/
+(The second Twizzar NuGet package gets installed automatically as a dependency.)

 ## Examples
 To see Twizzar in action, a example is provided under [./examples/PotionDeliveryService/](./examples/PotionDeliveryService/).